Neural Networks Efficiently Learn Low-Dimensional Representations with SGD: Auxiliary Lemmas

 \textbf{Feature learning with multiple-index teacher models.} The task of learning a target of an unknown low-dimensional function of the input is fundamental in statistics~\cite{li1989regression}.
 Several recent works in learning theory literature have also focused on this problem, with an aim to demonstrate NNs can learn useful feature representations, outperforming kernel methods~\cite{bauer2019deep, ghorbani2020when}.
 In particular, \cite{abbe2022merged} studies the necessary and sufficient conditions for learning with sample complexity linear in $d$ with inputs on the hypercube, in the mean-field limit.
 Closer to our setting are the recent works~\cite{ba2022high-dimensional, damian2022neural, barak2022hidden} which demonstrate a clear separation between NNs and kernel methods, leveraging the effect of representation learning.
 However, their analysis considers a single (full) gradient step on the first-layer weights followed by training the second-layer parameters.
-In contrast, in our learnability result, we consider training both layers with SGD, which induces essentially different learning dynamics.
+In contrast, we consider training using online SGD with many iterations, which induces essentially different learning dynamics.

 \textbf{Generalization bounds for SGD.} A popular algorithm-dependent approach for studying generalization is through algorithmic stability \cite{bousquet2002stability, feldman2018generalization, bousquet2020sharper}, which has been used to study the generalization behavior of gradient-based methods in various settings~\cite{hardt2016train,bassily2020stability, farghly2021time, kozachkov2022generalization}.
 Other approaches include studying the low-dimensional structure of the trajectory \cite{simsekli2020hausdorff,park2022generalization} or the invariant measure of continuous-time approximations of SGD~\cite{camuto2021fractal}, and employing information-theoretic tools \cite{neu2021information}.
-Among these, \cite{barsbey2021heavy} show that SGD is yields compressible networks; however, they assume that the mean-field approximation holds, together with that the SGD iterates converge to a heavy-tailed distribution.
+Among these, \cite{barsbey2021heavy} show that SGD yields compressible networks; however, they assume that the mean-field approximation holds, together with that the SGD iterates converge to a heavy-tailed distribution.